acreatin547-dot/hiragana-quiz/README.md

 4. **Mix It Up**: The randomized order helps with true recognition
 5. **Be Patient**: Learning Hiragana takes time and practice

-Happy learning! 頑張って！ (Ganbatte! - Good luck!)
+Happy learning! 頑張って！ (Ganbatte! - Good luck!)"# hiragana-quiz"